ADA-research/BaB_DynTerm/README.md

 **Dynamic Algorithm Termination for Branch-and-Bound-based Neural Network Verification**, Konstantin Kaulen, Matthias König, Holger H. Hoos.
-To appear in *Proceedings of the 39th AAAI Conference of Artificial Intelligence (AAAI-25)*.
+To appear in *Proceedings of the 39th AAAI Conference on Artificial Intelligence (AAAI-25)*.

 **Abstract**: With the rising use of neural networks across various application domains, it becomes increasingly important to ensure